Back to Blog

 Frequently Asked Questions

 What time does The Streets typically take the stage?
-While specific timings are usually confirmed closer to the date, for an evening concert like this, doors typically open around 6:00 PM or 7:00 PM.
-If there are supporting acts, they might start around 7:30 PM or 8:00 PM, with The Streets usually taking the stage between 9:00 PM and 9:30 PM.
-The show would likely conclude around 10:30 PM or 11:00 PM.
+Doors usually open around 6:00 PM or 6:30 PM.
+If there are supporting acts, they might start from around 7:00 PM or 7:30 PM, playing for 30-45 minutes each.
+The Streets are typically expected to take the stage between 9:00 PM and 9:30 PM, performing for around 1.5 to 2 hours, with the show concluding around 10:30 PM or 11:00 PM.

 Top Tips for The Streets at Ludlow Castle

-This isn't just any gig; it's The Streets in a historic castle.
-Here’s how to make it epic:
+This isn't just any gig; it's The Streets at a castle.
+Here's how to make the most of it:

 Ready for an Unforgettable Evening?